The Lure of Working for a Small Business

 As a small business owner, you should feel confident that there is a pool of applicants looking to work for you to grow, learn, and help you build your business.

-If you are sitting in a dead-end job, are unsure about what you want to do, or like having flexibility and freedom while working, you need to read this!
+If you are sitting in a dead-end job, are unsure about what you want to do, or like having flexibility and freedom while working, this is for you!
 There may be a perfect option waiting for you with a client of ours as a temporary or contract employee.
 What is a temporary or contract job?
 It is a job that is only for a certain range of time, perhaps because someone is on leave, or it is a project-based position, or they may be “trying things out” to see what is needed long term with the company.
 Through these temporary jobs, you can become more marketable than some people coming out of long term careers.
 Why?

 It’s time to get real.
 As recruiters we love working with qualified candidates who are a match for career opportunities, but often we see some bad habits and mannerisms that are not helping you achieve the job you want.
 We see it in our office, and we hear it from our clients, so here goes with what NOT TO DO as a job candidate.
 Don’t forget the old saying, “the job interview starts the moment you walk through the door.”